VaynerMedia-London/veetility/docs/index.md

 # Getting Started
-A library to help create python pipelines for Vayner X companies
+A library to help create python pipelines for Vayner X companies by providing easy to use functions for performing common data pipeline tasks

 This is primarily for working with Social Media Organic and Paid Advertisement Data but also contains generic functions for writing to postgreSQL and snowflake databases, creating notifications in Slack Channels and writing to Google Sheets

 ## Library Installation
 ```